wesleykim2002/mychoice-tech-task/README.md

 ## Backend

+To ensure that all of the required packages are downloaded, first run: `pip install requirements.txt` in the terminal

-To run the Django backend, cd to the DjangoAPI folder
+To run the Django backend in a new terminal and cd to the DjangoAPI folder

 Then run the following commands: